 Making Tax Digital

-The legislation will take effect on 1 April 2019.
+The Making tax Digital for VAT (MTD) took effect on 1 April 2019.
 Businesses will need to implement the changes from the first VAT Return ending after 1 April 2019.

 Who will this affect?

 All businesses who are VAT registered and have a turnover over the VAT threshold (currently £85,000) will have to comply with Making Tax Digital for VAT purposes.
 There are some exception and deferments but you would have been informed if they apply.

 VAT registered businesses with turnover under the VAT threshold do not have to comply with the Making Tax Digital legislation, although may do voluntarily if they so wish.

 Although MTD will be mandatory for those meeting the requirements, the process of “signing up” to MTD is not automatic.
 You will need to inform HMRC if you are required to comply with MTD for VAT.
 This process is done using your existing Government Gateway.

 The information and link to sign up for MTD can be found here.
 From this page click on the “Sign up your Business” link.
 You will need to know if your software is compatible, your Government Gateway login and password and also your Unique Tax Reference.